Permits

 Swiss permits

 In Switzerland, the law on Foreigners and Integration (LEI) regulates the different types of permits and visas.
-A “L” or “B” permit is mandatory for any foreigner planning to live and work in Switzerland (art.
+An “L” or “B” permit is mandatory for any foreigner planning to live and work in Switzerland (art.
 11 al. 1 LEI).

 Essential Guide to Swiss Immigration